jellena/casting-neural-nets-for-sea-shanties/README.md

 - http://www.traditionalmusic.co.uk/sea-shanty/0sea-shanty.htm

 ### Data Collection
-For each site a custom web scraper *relative link to scraping folder* was written to pull the song title and the accompanying lyrics into a csv file.
+For each site a custom [web scraper](./code/scrapers) was written to pull the song title and the accompanying lyrics into a csv file.

 The tools used for scraping were depending on how the sites were built.
 Primarily the python [requests](https://requests.readthedocs.io/en/master/) library was used but where sites had dynamic javascript the [selenium](https://www.selenium.dev/) webdriver was deployed.